sayank02/ComputerGraphicsLab/README.md

 To ensure a smooth setup, it's important to follow every step shown in the accompanying video.
 The video provides detailed instructions on configuring the environment correctly.
 This includes installing required libraries, setting up paths, and configuring any environment variables.

+Video Link:- The video link will be available soon...

 Here’s a brief guide to get you started:

 1. Download the Repository: Clone or download the repository to your local machine.